Ayaka7452/Android-Binloader-Magisk-Module/README.md

 # Android Binaries Loader
-a command-line Magisk module that provides a simplified packager to load various executables to Android
+a Magisk module that provides a simplified command-line packager to load various binaries/scripts/executables into Android system

 ## What is this
 This is a command-line utilities for Android devices.
 It provides a packager(bpkg), which enables us to load various